JaylyDev/jaylydev.github.io/posts/statistics-changelog.md

 This is the complete release history for [Bedrock Statistics](/posts/statistics/) Add-On.

+### v1.6.2

+- Added new textures for new vanilla items added in Minecraft v26.40 update.
+- Statistics now supports localization for all items and blocks from other add-ons.

+**What's next?**: Bring search feature from Statistics Plus Add-On to core Statistics Add-On, so that players can search for statistics without needing to install Statistics Plus Add-On.

 ### v1.6.1

 - Added localization for new vanilla items added in Minecraft v26.10 update.